l7mp/stunner/README.md

   your clients will readily start using your Kubernetes-based WebRTC service via STUNner.

-* **Carrier-grade performance.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is extremely fast and scalable.
-With STUNner's industry-leading [Linux/eBPF TURN acceleration engine](/docs/PREMIUM_REFERENCE.md#turn-offload) (available only in the enterprise tier) you can get up to 10 Gbps TURN/UDP performance per CPU core(!) at microsecond-scale latency.
+* **Carrier-grade performance.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, even STUNner's open-source tier is already extremely fast and scalable.
+But with STUNner's industry-leading [Linux/eBPF TURN acceleration engine](/docs/PREMIUM_REFERENCE.md#turn-offload) enabled (available in the enterprise tier), you can get up to 10 Gbps TURN/UDP performance per CPU core(!) at microsecond-scale latency.

 The main use of STUNner is as a [Kubernetes-native gateway service](https://github.com/l7mp/stunner/blob/main/docs/DEPLOYMENT.md#media-plane-deployment-model)